andy489/Introduction_to_Programming_CPP/Tasks.md

    a) scalene, isoscles or equaterial

    b) obtuse, right-angled or acute.

-**2.** Write a program which asks the user for a number n and prints whether n is a leap year.
+**2.2.)** Write a program which asks the user for a number n and prints whether n is a leap year.

-**2.** Write a program wchich assigns to the variable k the number of the quadrant in which the point P(x, y) is located.

-**2.** Manufacturers of vending machines like to make their machines return as little as possible coins change.
+**2.3.)** Manufacturers of vending machines like to make their machines return as little as possible coins change.
 Write down a program that accepts a sum - the change that has to be returned and calculates the smallest number of coins with which this action can take place.

 input | output | explanation
 ------------ | ------------- | -------------
 0.88 | 6 | 0.50+0.20+0.10+0.05+0.02+0.01
 1.55 | 3 | 1.00+0.50+0.05
 2.63 | 5 | 2.00+0.50+0.10+0.02+0.01

+**2.4.)** Write a program wchich assigns to the variable k the number of the quadrant in which the point P(x, y) is located.
+And checks if point P(x, y) lies in the:

+• unit square with center O(0,0);

+• unit circle with center O(0,5;0,5);

 **2.** Write a program whick converts a decimal number lying between 1 and 3999 to Roman numerals.